Detecting Lookahead Bias in LLM Forecasts: Abstract

 \section{Abstract}

-We develop a statistical test to detect lookahead bias in economic forecasts generated by large language models (LLMs).
-Using state‑of‑the‑art pre‑training data detection techniques, we estimate the likelihood that a given prompt appeared in an LLM's training corpus, a statistic we term Lookahead Propensity (LAP).
-We formally show that a positive correlation between LAP and forecast accuracy indicates the presence and magnitude of lookahead bias, and apply the test to two forecasting tasks: news headlines predicting stock returns and earnings call transcripts predicting capital expenditures.
+We develop a statistical procedure to detect lookahead bias in economic forecasts generated by large language models (LLMs).
+Using a date-only recall query for a firm-date pair, we estimate the probability that the LLM has internalized information about the realized outcome, a statistic we term Lookahead Propensity (LAP).
+LAP is materially positive throughout the in-sample period and collapses essentially to zero right after the training-data cutoff.
+We show that a positive interaction between LAP and the LLM forecast in an accuracy regression indicates lookahead-bias contamination, and apply the test to two forecasting tasks: news headlines predicting stock returns and earnings call transcripts predicting capital expenditures.
+In both applications, the LLM forecast's predictive power is amplified on high-LAP firm-date pairs, and the interaction loses significance on post-training-cutoff samples.
 Our test provides a cost-efficient, diagnostic tool for assessing the validity and reliability of LLM-generated forecasts.

 }

 \linespread{1.5}

 \arraystretch{1.5}